 The relationship between Windgap and families is an integral part of the program.
 Windgap meets regularly with the participants and their families to ensure satisfaction and service improvement.

-On Thursdays, Transition to Work group trains in improving and developing cooking and hospitality skills.
+On Thursdays, YEP group trains in improving and developing cooking and hospitality skills.
 The program includes: training in creating the menu, independent shopping skills, taking orders and money handling, food preparation, following health and safety regulations, food distribution and clean up.

 They offer their delicious, cafe standard menu which ranges from BBQ chicken panini w/ basil pesto to mushroom, olive and semi-dried tomato tarts to many other delicious and healthy options for Windgap staff, supported employees and clients.

-In the near future, Windgap is hoping to build a commercial kitchen for our TTW clients to offer their great tasting menus to public and operate a great business opportunity for our clients.
+In the near future, Windgap is hoping to build a commercial kitchen for our YEP clients to offer their great tasting menus to public and operate a great business opportunity for our clients.

 Horticulture program helps clients gain and develop gardening skills.
 The program covers Work Health & Safety (WH&S), tool and equipment recognition, and using equipment correctly.
 Some clients who gain skills and confidence in horticulture have been transferred to be paid supported employees in Windgap’s Growability team.